AT-Publishing/website/_posts/2017-01-03-monero-wallets.md

 **[getmonero.com](https://getmonero.org/downloads/)**

-Of course, if you don't mind running the full node, there is a command-line wallet that comes with it.
+Of course, if you don't mind running the full node, on the main "Downloads" page there is a command-line wallet that comes with it.
 No GUI though - you need to use the command line.

+There is a beta release of Monero GUI as of 22 Dec 2016 - [see here](https://getmonero.org/2016/12/22/monero-core-gui-beta-released.html).
+[Redditors are sofar excited](https://www.reddit.com/r/Monero/comments/5jr7r4/monero_core_gui_beta_1_released/).